WebAssembly/stack-switching/proposals/fibers/Explainer.md

 The root of the ancestor relation is the _root task_ and represents the initial entry point into WebAssembly execution.

-The root fiber does not have an explicit identity.
-This is because, in general, child fibers cannot manage their ancestors.

 ### The `event` concept